svp19/EasyPrint/README.md

 + Simple, Responsive and mobile friendly UI

 ## Installation
+All the features of code can be found in detail in [codestructure.md](https://github.com/svp19/EPrint/blob/master/codestructure.md)
 Apache server is used to serve media files to the Admin page.
 Django server must be setup on a linux-based system and connected to the printer server.